Shadrock/online-python-course/Web-scraping-tutorials/web-scraping-multiple-pages.md

 Now let's see what we're working with.
 The main page shows that there are 1000 books in the store.
 And that each page only shows 20 of those... there are 50 pages.
 So we'll probably need to loop through each of the pages since everything isn't on one page.

-We'll start by understanding what happens to the URL as a user clickes from one page to the next.
+We'll start by understanding what happens to the URL as a user clicks from one page to the next.
 Let's copy/paste the URL from the first to pages to compare them:

 The URL from the first page is: `http://books.toscrape.com/catalogue/page-1.html` The URL from the second page is: `http://books.toscrape.com/catalogue/page-2.html`